wxWidgets/wxWidgets/docs/contributing/how-to-release.md

 # Making a New wxWidgets Release

-Creating a new release requires a few things before getting started:

-* Linux (or another Unix but GNU tar is required).
-* Windows 7+ with HTML Help Workshop, and Inno Setup installed.
-* 7-Zip, Doxygen 1.8.8, and GraphViz installed on both machines.
-* [Bakefile 0.2.12](https://bakefile.org/) installed on the linux machine.

-Unless mentioned otherwise, all steps should be run on Linux or OSX so that the repository export used for the release is primarily using LF line endings.
-Files that require CRLF line endings will be converted appropriately.

-*Important:* Ensure that 7-Zip, HTML Help Workshop, Doxygen, GraphViz and Inno Setup have all been added to your Path in Windows.
-You can confirm this by running `7z`, `hhc`, `iscc`, `doxygen -v`, and `dot -V` in a command prompt.
-Add the missing installed folder locations of any executables to your Path.

 ## Checking ABI Compatibility

 For the stable (even) releases only, check that binary compatibility hasn't